[AWS] VPC – VPC Flow Logs

 Analyzing Logs

-VPC Flow Logs can be passed to CloudWatch Logs or S3.
+VPC Flow Logs can be passed to CloudWatch Logs, S3, or Kinesis Firehose.

 • CloudWatch Logs: It knows how to interpret VPC Flow Logs data.
 It is more expensive than S3 but you can analyze the flow easily.